benedekrozemberczki/shapley/README.md

 **A simple example**

 Shapley makes solving voting games quite easy - see the accompanying [tutorial](https://shapley.readthedocs.io/en/latest/notes/introduction.html#applications).
-For example, this is all it takes to solve a large weighted voting game defined on the fly:
+For example, this is all it takes to solve a weighted voting game with defined on the fly with permutation sampling:

 ```python
 import numpy as np